-With each website or service, your data travels through different networks from you to endpoint, slowing down due to lousy networking conditions in some segments or due to high distances, resulting in slower speeds than advertised by your Internet Service Provider.
+With each website or service, your data travels through different networks from you to the endpoint, slowing down due to lousy networking conditions in some segments or due to high distances, resulting in slower speeds than advertised by your Internet Service Provider.
 The resulting average upload speed to each service is your upload bandwidth.

 Although Restream does not limit your bitrate in any way, you do need to take into account your end platform's bandwidth limitations.
 As an example, Twitch has a bandwidth limit of 6,000 Kbps; they may reject the stream if you go higher than their set bitrate limitation.

-You can partially compensate on lower bitrates and make your video clearer by performing a better compression with slower preset of your stream encoder.
+You can partially compensate on lower bitrates and make your video clearer by performing a better compression with a slower preset of your stream encoder.

 A video is a group of pictures taken in quick succession and played back.
-Your standard TV show is in thirty Frames Per Second (FPS), this means that thirty pictures are shown on your TV screen every second.
+Your standard TV show is in thirty Frames Per Second (FPS), which means that thirty pictures are shown on your TV screen every second.
 The more FPS you have in your video the smoother it will look, but it will require more bitrate and processing power to compress and save the same quality as with lower FPS values.

-For some streams it's better to have lower FPS values to get an optimal viewing experience - those are streams with small amount of movement, like interviews or slideshows.
+For some streams it's better to have lower FPS values to get an optimal viewing experience - those are streams with a small amount of movement, like interviews or slideshows.

 Most videos on the internet are displayed at thirty frames per second; this means thirty pictures are played in series every second to make a video.
 Sending thirty pictures every second over the internet is demanding, so most streaming software uses what is called a keyframe.

-The first frame sent by your streaming software is a keyframe, then several following frames will only send parts of the frame that are changed - this way the next frame isn't sent with it's full size, but rather is modified slightly to save data.
+The first frame sent by your streaming software is a keyframe, then several following frames will only send parts of the frame that are changed - this way the next frame isn't sent with its full size, but rather is modified slightly to save data.

 To ensure your stream stays in high quality your streaming software will send a new keyframe every few seconds, typically every two seconds (or two times your framerate, every 60 frames in our example).